 Yes, awareness of dyspraxia is an issue, but I cannot help but feel that if a boy had exhibited the same problems with coordination and visible stress when asked to participate in sports, some concern would have been raised and they may have worked out what the problem was.
 There are gendered expectations and for that reason, girls can get overlooked.

 I am 35 years old and I am unable to tie my laces, use cutlery or ride a bike.
 I mix words and sounds up.
 I struggle with speech.
 My short-term memory is poor.
-I am not always aware of the space I take up (and I am fat, so its a lot).
+I am not always aware of the space I take up.
 I hear how a word should sound but I cannot say it.
 I have no spacial awareness and Google Maps doesn’t always help me.
-I’ve turned up to social occasions in tears because I got lost and then I got angry with myself.
+I’ve turned up to social occasions in tears because I got lost and then I got angry with myself for being useless.
 I struggle with personal grooming and so it takes me much longer to get ready than most.
 I’m that annoying pedestrian in the street who gets shouted at by an angry commuter – you know, the one that suddenly changes direction and causes the world to end as a result.
 I have a limited sense of distance and space, and will always wait to see my good friend, ‘Green Man’ before attempting to cross roads (that’s just good sense though surely?).